Stadia Trustees Limited were a SIPP provider company, established in 2006.

 In 2012, The Insolvency Service won a high court ruling to wind up Green Leaf Global biofuel investment project.

-The then FSA (who preceded the now FCA) supported the decision, agreeing that the investment had been wrongly categorised as falling outside of the FSMA and was actually a collective scheme.
+The FSA (who preceded the now FCA) supported the decision, agreeing that the investment had been wrongly categorised.

 Green Leaf Global insisted they had received legal advice as to the classification of the investment.